-On April 3, 2020 the Governor of Georgia issued a statewide stay home order to all residents of Georgia due to the Covid-19 virus as such the school has not operated any regular class since the date of the order.
+On April 3, 2020 the Governor of Georgia issued a statewide stay home order to all residents of Georgia due to a strain of the Covid-19 virus that began to spread worldwide resulting in a severe impact to the school's operations.
+The school's operation has been affected since the date of the order.
+The extent of this impact is uncertain and there can be no assurances that a significant impact on the School's finances will not take place.